SWC-Advanced-Microscopy/swc-advanced-microscopy.github.io/_pages/services.md

 * Assistance with construction of custom equipment for any imaging-related project.
 * Help with programming data-acquisition devices.
 * Management assistance for microscopy-related projects that span multiple SWC core facilities.
+* Advice, maintenance, and troubleshooting of multi-photon microscopes throughout the Centre.

+# Analysis
 We have experience with packages such as [Ilastik](https://www.ilastik.org/), [QuPath](https://qupath.github.io/), and, of course, the [BrainGlobe suite](https://brainglobe.info/).
 We can also help to make movies for talks using [Imaris](https://imaris.oxinst.com).

+# Teaching